The normal cycle of hair growth and loss..

 Alopecia :-Male pattern baldnessor Alopecia androgeneticacan be a hereditary condition and is thought to be brought about by fluctuating levels of the male hormones, the androgens, in both men and women

 In males thinning of hair is present at the crown of head but hair thinning is absent at the sides and rear of head.
 Androgentetic Alopecia

 Female pattern baldness-Women do not suffer classic male pattern baldness.
 In women, the hair becomes thinner all over the head, and the hairline does not recede.

-Alopecia areata is due to unknown cause in which there are well defined bald patches, usually round or oval, on the head and other hairy parts of body.
+Alopecia universalis is due to unknown cause in which there are well defined bald patches, usually round or oval, on the head and other hairy parts of body.
 Alopecia areata tends to be rather rapid and often involves one side of the head more than the other.
-Alopecia areata affects both males and females.
+Alopecia areata or alopecia universalis affects both males and females.
 Causes:

 alopecia areata is caused by an abnormality in the immune system.

 alopecia universalis is sometimes associated with other autoimmune conditions such as allergic disorders, thyroid disease, vitiligo, lupus, rheumatoid arthritis, and ulcerative colitis.
 Sometimes, alopecia areata occurs within family members, suggesting a role of genes and heredity.

 Diffusion Type of Alopecia Areata:-